atugman/IBM-Cloud/Labs/Terraform-Lab/lab.md

 Then, run ```terraform apply``` to deploy our initial set of cloud resources.

-When prompted, enter 'yes' when Terraform asks if you'd like to perform these actions (confirmation that you'd like to create these resources).
+When prompted, enter 'yes' when Terraform asks if you'd like to perform these actions (confirming that you'd like to create these resources).

 Successful execution of this command should result in a terminal message similar to: